mttmcgrgr/dwel/docs/readme.md

 - Setting up back-end and front-end user authentication.
 - Designing backend architecture to differentiate between landlord and tenant users.
 - Creating sign up and login form component for landlords and tenants
+- Constructing the frontend and backend key-code functionality for receiving and submitting group keycodes.
 - Creating the display page & marketing the app
 - Writing the authentication aspects of repo's README, complete with screenshots and code snippets